Wayfear/Coacher/readme.md

-# How to run the code
+# COACHER

-Our repository is duplicated and developed based on [KaiHua Tang's Project](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch)
+This is all the code for our ECML-PKDD 2021 Paper: [Zero-Shot Scene Graph Relation Prediction through Commonsense Knowledge Integration](https://arxiv.org/abs/2107.05080).
+We developed this repository based on KaiHua Tang's [SGG Benchmark Project](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch).

 ## Install

-Please follow this INSTALL.md in the code folder to build your environment.
+Please follow the instruction sin INSTALL.md to set up the environment.

-## Data Link
+## Data and Settings

-We use public dataset Visual Genome, but our zero-shot setting is stored in this file [last_0.5_biased_zero_shot.pt](https://drive.google.com/file/d/17vhplu-RnupMMkCddDbVne0FbaTVqYTv/view?usp=sharing).
-After downing this file, please place it to this path Scene-Graph-Benchmark.pytorch/maskrcnn_benchmark/data/datasets/evaluation/vg/
+We use the public dataset Visual Genome, with our zero-shot setting stored in [last_0.5_biased_zero_shot.pt](https://drive.google.com/file/d/17vhplu-RnupMMkCddDbVne0FbaTVqYTv/view?usp=sharing).
+After downloading this file, please place it to: `Coacher/maskrcnn_benchmark/data/datasets/evaluation/vg/`

-Besides, the neighbor information is stored in this file [VG_neighbor.npy](https://drive.google.com/file/d/1dBut1oF0GnKEcPcwvoCfcewQv1PrES-j/view?usp=sharing).
-After download it please place it to this path Scene-Graph-Benchmark.pytorch/maskrcnn_benchmark/datasets/vg
+The neighbor information is stored in file [VG_neighbor.npy](https://drive.google.com/file/d/1dBut1oF0GnKEcPcwvoCfcewQv1PrES-j/view?usp=sharing).
+After downloadining this file, please place it to: `Coacher/maskrcnn_benchmark/datasets/vg`

-Next, the path information is stored in this file [sub_graph_1.4.pth](https://drive.google.com/file/d/1TWSPdsa-4A0i99QXbT--txrYyjQFTczN/view?usp=sharing).
-After download it please place it to this path Scene-Graph-Benchmark.pytorch/maskrcnn_benchmark/datasets/vg
+The path information is stored in file [sub_graph_1.4.pth](https://drive.google.com/file/d/1TWSPdsa-4A0i99QXbT--txrYyjQFTczN/view?usp=sharing).
+After download it please place it to this path `Coacher/maskrcnn_benchmark/datasets/vg`

-Last, Please use the last [ConceptNet Embedding](https://github.com/commonsense/conceptnet-numberbatch).
-Please download the newest one and set training parameter GLOVE_DIR as the folder containing this file.
+Regarding [ConceptNet Embedding](https://github.com/commonsense/conceptnet-numberbatch).
+Please download the newest version and set the parameters `GLOVE_DIR` as the path where you store the downloaded embedding file.

-## Commend
+## Usage

 ### Zero-shot dataset